Nick Nurse’s nomadic coaching path takes him to an NBA title

 “I remember the day well,” Nurse said.
 “Good day.”

-And there’s some symmetry to it as well.
+And there’s some symmetry there as well.
 Nurse’s last G League team at Rio Grande Valley won the title series over Santa Cruz — ironically, the Warriors’ affiliate.

 “Oh, man, I’m happy for him,” Raptors guard Danny Green said.